 Authored by Dr. Samuel S. Kim.

-Access Full Report [PDF]: China's Quest for Security in the Post-Cold War World
+Access Full Report [PDF]: North Korean Foreign Relations in the Post-Cold War World

 |Join the GlobalSecurity.org mailing list|